-NAC 459.320 Purpose; applicability; reasonable effort required.
-(NRS 459.030)

-- 1. NAC 459.320 to 459.374, inclusive, establish standards for protection against radiation hazards.
-It is the purpose of those sections to control the receipt, possession, use, disposal and transfer of licensed or registered sources of radiation by any licensee or registrant in such a manner that the total dose to a natural person, including exposures to licensed or unlicensed or registered or unregistered sources of radiation, whether in the possession of the licensee, registrant or any other person, but not including exposure to radiation from natural background sources, [or] medical diagnosis and therapy, individuals administered radioactive material and released in accordance with NAC 459.256 or exposure from voluntary participation in medical research programs does not exceed the standards of radiation protection set forth in those sections.
-Those sections will not be construed as limiting actions that may be necessary to protect the health and safety of the public. - 2.
-Except as otherwise specifically provided, NAC 459.320 to 459.374, inclusive, apply to all licensees or registrants.
+- 2. Except as otherwise specifically provided, NAC 459.320 to 459.374, inclusive, apply to all licensees or registrants.
 Those sections do not limit the intentional exposure of natural persons to radiation for the purpose of medical use or the intentional exposure of natural persons to radiation who are voluntarily participating in programs for medical research. - 3.
-In addition to complying with the requirements set forth in NAC 459.320 to 459.374, inclusive, a licensee or registrant shall make every reasonable effort to maintain exposures and releases of radioactive materials in effluents to unrestricted areas, as low as is reasonably achievable.

-NAC 459.321 Development, implementation and review of program for protection against radiation.
-Each licensee and registrant shall:
+In addition to complying with the requirements set forth in NAC 459.320 to 459.374, inclusive, a licensee or registrant shall make every reasonable effort to maintain exposures and releases of radioactive materials in effluents to unrestricted areas, as low as is reasonably achievable. - Sec.
+65. NAC 459.321 is hereby amended to read as follows: - 459.321 1.
+Each licensee and registrant shall: - [1.] (a) Develop, document and carry out a program for protection against radiation commensurate with the scope of its licensed or registered activities and sufficient to ensure compliance with the provisions of NAC 459.010 to 459.950, inclusive [- - 2.], and sections 2 to 32, inclusive, of this regulation.

-- 1. Develop, document and carry out a program for protection against radiation commensurate with the scope of its licensed or registered activities and sufficient to ensure compliance with the provisions of NAC 459.010 to 459.950, inclusive. - 2.
-Use, to the extent practicable, procedures and engineering controls based on sound radiation protection principles for protection against radiation to achieve occupational doses and doses to members of the public as low as is reasonably achievable. - 3.
-Review, at intervals not to exceed 12 months, the content and implementation of the program for protection against radiation. - 4.
-To implement the ALARA requirements of 459.459.321.2, and notwithstanding the requirements in NAC 459.335, a constraint on air emissions of radioactive material to the environment, excluding radon-222 and its decay products, shall be established by licensees or registrants such that the individual member of the public likely to receive the highest dose will not be expected to receive a total effective dose equivalent in excess of 0.1 mSv (10 mrem) per year from these emissions.
-If a licensee or registrant subject to this requirement exceeds this dose constraint, the licensee or registrant shall report the exceedance as provided in NAC 459.371 and promptly take appropriate corrective action to ensure against recurrence.

-NAC 459.325 Limits on occupational doses for adults.
+- (b) Use, to the extent practicable, procedures and engineering controls [for], based upon sound principles of protection against radiation, to achieve occupational doses and doses to members of the public that are as low as is reasonably achievable. - [3.] (c) Review, at intervals not to exceed 12 months, the content and implementation of the program for protection against radiation. - 2.
+A licensee or registrant shall, to achieve doses to members of the public that are as low as is reasonably achievable pursuant to paragraph (b) of subsection 1, establish a constraint on air emissions to the environment of radioactive material, excluding radon 222 and its decay products, such that the individual member of the public likely to receive the highest dose from such emissions will not be expected to receive a total effective dose equivalent in excess of 10 millirems (0.1 millisievert). - 3.
+A licensee or registrant that causes, permits or is otherwise responsible for air emissions of radioactive material to the environment that exceed the constraint established pursuant to subsection 2 shall: - (a) Submit to the division the report required by NAC 459.371; and - (b) Promptly take appropriate corrective action to prevent any recurrence. - Sec.
+66. NAC 459.325 is hereby amended to read as follows: - 459.325 1.
+Except as otherwise provided in subsection 5, a licensee or registrant shall control occupational doses, except for planned special exposures, to ensure that no adult receives annually occupational doses in excess of the following limits: - (a) The lesser of: - (1) A total effective dose equivalent of 5 rems (50 millisieverts); or